rmflight/waitcopy/README.md

 ### Why??

-Imagine someone you work with has a hard drive that you need data from, but that hard drive is only accessible via the network, mounted via SAMBA, and there are potentially duplicate files with the same name, files with the same base name that are different, and the file path provides some meta-information about the sample.
+Imagine someone you work with has a hard drive that you need data from, but that hard drive is only accessible via the network, mounted via SAMBA, and there are potentially duplicate files with the file or base name, files with the same file name that are different, and the file path provides some meta-information about the sample.
 In addition, the file names have odd characters in them (spaces, colons, etc) that make them a pain to work with from the command line on Linux, so you'd prefer if they weren't there.

 The files are small, so even copying over the network is fast, but if you copy too many too quickly during the day, you'll get complaints about hitting this shared resource too often by the people who are local to it.